SaintJeane/machine-learning-projects/huggingface_project/README.md

 ## Notebooks Overview

 ### 1. Image Caption Dataset Creation
-- Scrapes or loads image data.
+- Synthetic generation of text dataset for food and non-food texts.
 - Assigns captions for food/not-food detection.
 - Prepares and exports the dataset in Huggingface-compatible format.

 ### 2. Text Classification
 - Loads text data for classification tasks.
-- Preprocesses and tokenizes text using Huggingface tools.
+- Preprocesses and tokenizes text using Huggingface `distilbert`.
-- Selects and fine-tunes a Transformer model.
+- Selects and fine-tunes HuggingFace Transformer model `distilbert-base-uncased`.
-- Evaluates performance and saves results.
+- Evaluates performance and saves the results and the trained model.
+- Deploy the trained model to [HuggingFace Spaces using Gradio interface](https://huggingface.co/spaces/Saint5/hg_tutorial_food_not_food_text_classifier_demo).

 ## Results